swarmee/swagger-4-es/README.md

 docker-compose up
 ```

-Then open [https://localhost/swagger.html](https://localhost/swagger.html) to see the Swagger ui.
+Then open [https://localhost/swagger.html](https://localhost/swagger.html) to see the Swagger UI page.

 **Noting**: